DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-01-09-rationalizing-god.md

 Love for God is the only path, that breaks the cycle of death and rebirth

 This simple act of ‘attachment to God’ is lot easier said than done..
-Try to focus for even 30 seconds and observe your mind being undone
+Try to focus for even 30 seconds and observe yourself being undone

-Think of the wondrous cosmos and its intricate workings, this form is referred as *nirguna*..
+Think of the wondrous cosmos and its intricate workings, this form of Her is called *nirguna*..
 Or think of Her *leelas* as manifestations on earth; these forms of *avatars* are called *saguna*

 Think of this material world as an endless ordeal, where all actions lead to misery..
 Or think of earth as a place of happiness, which God gave us to value Her company

-God forms are infinite, approach whichever one appeals to you..
+God's forms are infinite, approach whichever one appeals to you..
 Beauty lies in Her personal bond with all, not just a chosen few

 Getting rid of our earthly duties is not mandated; nor does She command specific asks..